kodjunkie/beetube-bot/README.md

 ```
   start - start a conversation with the bot
-  search - search any category for results
+  search - search through any category
-  list - list results from any category
+  keyboard - show custom keyboard
+  about - about this bot
 ```

 ### Install on Local Machine